zachary-krepelka/bookmarks/README.md

 therein promoting [data portability][5] and [interoperability][6] between browsers.
-These files have the `.html` extension with the HTML document type declaration `<!DOCTYPE NETSCAPE-Bookmark-file-1>`, which can be seen by opening the file in a text editor.  **The programs in this repository operate on these files.**
+These files have the `.html` extension with the HTML document type declaration `<!DOCTYPE NETSCAPE-Bookmark-file-1>`, which can be seen by opening the file in a text editor.  **The programs in this repository either operate on or generate these files.**

 ## Procedure